Targeted Local Projections: Variance estimation

 \section{Variance estimation}

 Constructing confidence intervals for impulse response functions requires reliable variance estimates.
 For LP, standard variance estimators are available.
 For VAR impulse responses, however, it is known that the delta method performs poorly in finite samples.
 TLP inherits these challenges since it combines LP with VAR estimates.

-One simplification for TLP is available when LP and VAR use identical lag structures: the covariance between LP and SVAR estimators equals the variance of the VAR estimator \citep{olea2024double}.
-However, this restricts both estimators to the same lag length.
-Our approach allows for different lag structures across estimators.
-Since we do not impose this restriction, and furthermore, we would still need an estimate of the VAR variance, we employ the bootstrap.
+We therefore employ the bootstrap.